stefan-it/xlm-v-experiments/README.md

 Model weights saved in /media/stefan/89914e9b-0644-4f79-8e65-a8c5245df168/xlmv/exported-working/pytorch_model.bin
 ```

+**Notice**: On my laptop, 16GB of CPU RAM were not enough to convert the model weights.
+So I had to convert it on my server...

 # Tokenizer checks

 Another crucial part of integrating a model into 🤗 Transformers is on the Tokenizer side.
 The tokenizer in 🤗 Transformers